tango-controls/tango-kernel-followup/2019-02-04/pending_issues.md

  - But, would be good to document what is the limit

 SOLARIS:
- - iot direction, mobile applications, how are we related?
+ - iot direction, mobile applications, how are we related? add a note to the main website

 SKA:
- - testing client and server across different Python versions (e.g. 2.7 client with 3.7 server).
  - get a better understanding of PyTango architecture

 ALBA: